scottcorgan/Injector/README.md

 ```

 ## Changelog

+### 0.5.0
+* NEW: [Inject mocked dependencies](https://github.com/scottcorgan/Injector#writing-unit-tests-with-injector).
+Makes unit testing your code a breeze!
+* FIXED: More reliable manual dependency injection using ` inject `

 ### 0.4.5
 * FIXED: Modules using the ` inject ` method exploded if dependency had not been bootstrapped.